“You... are you Lucas?”

 "Good then."

 I answered Klaus's words with another sigh.
-Come to think of it, fathers, both past and present, also bore the role of being somewhat resented by their families.
-Klaus was fulfilling his given role admirably.
+Come to think of it, fathers had always been cast in the role of being somewhat resented by their families.
+Klaus was carrying out his role admirably.

 The mother I'd glimpsed earlier was still beautiful.
-Not a spot or wrinkle, dressed in a well-maintained party dress, makeup applied just pretty enough without being too severe.
+Not a spot or wrinkle on her, dressed in a well-kept party dress, her makeup done just prettily enough without ever becoming severe.
 How she could emerge looking so beautiful from that chaotic, unmanageable house—I still couldn't fathom it.

-—Ever since you met your grandmother, you only ever quote her words, don't you, Luke.
+Ever since you met your grandmother, you've done nothing but quote her words, haven't you, Luke.

 Words my mother had once said to me resurfaced, and I shook my head involuntarily.

 Feeling terribly unpleasant, I forcibly focused my attention on Grandma's favorite song.
-You're the sun shining in a sky of headwinds, meeting you gave me a reason to live for the first time, let me sing this song to you...
+You're the sun shining in a sky full of headwinds.
+Meeting you gave me a reason to live for the first time.
+Let me sing this song to you...

 Comments (0)